cookbook.geuer-pollmann.de

 SSH keys in ARM

-The Azure ARM system allows you to upload ssh public keys as a first-class object in ARM.
+The Azure ARM system allows you to as a first-class object in ARM.
 This sample illustrates how to create such an SSH public key, and also how to dynamically use it.

-During interactive VM creation in the portal, you can dynamically select an existing public key for your new VM.
+During interactive VM creation in the portal, you can for your new VM.
 However, for template-based creation of a VM, you need to use the reference() ARM function to retrieve the value.
 The ARM schema for VMs doesn't currently allow you to refer to a key object, instead you must provide the literal SSH key value as a string to the VM, in the .osProfile.linuxConfiguration.ssh.publicKeys[0].keyData value.

 The following little Bicep sample demonstrates these two concepts: